Mutharaiyar dynasty: Literature

 Two stanzas (200, 296) of Nālaṭiyār, a Jain work of ancient Tamil literature that is often referred to as Vellalar Vēdham (the sacred scripture of the Vellalar), is dedicated to Perumbidugu Mutharaiyar.
 They refer to his grand feasts and wealth.
 Another work called Muttolaayiram which is part of the Tamil anthology lauds the exploits of the Mutharaiyar chieftains.
 Yet another work that is now lost is the Mutharaiyar kovai which is mentioned in the commentary of Yaapparungalam.

+Mutharaiyar Title

+Muttaraiyan was a title used by various officials in the Chola government during the medieval period.
+For example, there was one Virarajendra Brahmadhiraya Muttaraiyan and Vikramasola Brahmadiraya Muttaraiyan who were feudatories of Kulothunga Chola III.
+The word Brahmadiraya meant Brahmin chiefs only.
+Another Inscription have referring to the deed called kilipunaithitu given by Manavala-muttaraiyan in Kallar caste who had kani rights in Pudukkudi alias Rajndira cholamangalam, a hamlet of Tiruvellarai in Vadavali nadu.